Who are we?

 Whether it is language translation, htE workshop facilitation, volunteer coordination, marketing, web development, or sheer enthusiasm, we always welcome opportunities to grow together.

 Connect with us to learn more about how you can help!

 "Dream on, dream until your dreams come true." - Steven Tyler

 Tanya is co-founder and Executive Director of htE.
 She is a thoughtful artist combining her interests in visual and tactile mediums with her love for teaching and social change.
-Outside of htE, Tanya is Co-Founder of The Enlivened Collective while working as a freelance designer and professional Teaching Artist through Wingspan Arts and The Art Studio NY.
+Outside of htE, Tanya is Co-Founder of ENLIVENMENT, a multimedia production company producing creative work for changemakers.
+A graduate of Community Word Project's Teaching Artist Training & Internship Program in 2017, Tanya has taught all age groups through Wingspan Arts and The Art Studio NY.
+Tanya has also worked in many administrative and design positions for the past 7 years and now runs htE's operations while leading program development and many of htE’s workshops.
 She graduated from New York University Gallatin School of Individualized Study in 2016 with a Bachelor of Arts in Individualized Study with a concentration in Design, Psychoanalysis and Human Rights (Titled "His and Her Story: Redesigning the Self").
-Tanya has worked in many administrative and design positions for the past 5 years and now runs htE's operations while leading program development and many of htE’s workshops.
-She is currently pursuing her Master of Arts in Clinical Psychology with a concentration in Spirituality, Mind and Body at Teachers College, Columbia University.
-Her life objective is women empowerment through the arts.
+In 2020 she completed her Master of Arts in Psychology in Education with a concentration in Spirituality, Mind and body at Teachers College, Columbia University.

 "And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom." - Anais Nin